Skip to main content

 Also, note that Bookable currently only shows practices up to 5 miles from the patient, so registrations will still remain sensible!

-1. If not, contact [email protected] to have your practice activated for out of area patients.
+• If that isn't showing, you just need to contact NHSE via [email protected] to have your practice activated for out of area patients

-3. Start growing your list faster than ever before!
+• And start growing your list faster than ever before! 🀩

-Patients out of your normal catchment area but within your maximum catchment will be shown a warning before they register - using the same communication principles of clarity and transparency that Raj discussed in 003.
-How to make de-registration crystal clear.
+Patients outside of your normal catchment area, but within your maximum catchment will be shown a warning before they register - using the same communication principles of clarity and transparency that Raj discussed in blog 003, How to make de-registration crystal clear.

 And when expanded...